-Water is treated at the Civil Engineering Water Treatment Plant and is stored in two main storage tanks (1.0 million gallons (MG) and 1.5 MG).
-The water is then distributed out to the water system to include two potable tanks (Eagle Tower with a capacity of 0.3 MG (0.9 acre-feet) and North Area Tower with a capacity of 0.25 MG (0.8 acre-feet), having a total capacity of 0.55 MG (1.7 acre-feet).
+Water is treated at the Civil Engineer Water Treatment Plant and is stored in two main storage tanks (1.0 MG and 1.5 MG).
+The water is then distributed out to the water system to include two elevated tanks (Eagle Tower with a capacity of 0.3 MG and North Area Tower with a capacity of 0.25 MG, having a total capacity of 0.55 MG.
 These tanks also serve to keep pressure in pipelines serving the base and are constantly filled.